Hemorrhoids: A Common Ailment with Frequent Questions

 Are There Different Types of Hemorrhoids?

-Hemorrhoids may occur on the inside or outside of the body.
+Hemorrhoids may occur on the inside or outside of the anal opening.
 Internal hemorrhoids occur just inside the anus at the beginning of the rectum and cannot usually be seen or felt by a doctor.
 These internal hemorrhoids may push though the anus and result in external hemorrhoids.

 External hemorrhoids occur at the anal opening and may protrude outside of the anus.
 Both hemorrhoid types can occur at the same time.
 Be sure to visit your healthcare provider for a diagnosis, especially if bleeding occurs.